 There are many websites that offer counseling, therapy, and psychological counseling to help with mental health issues.
-Some of them are honest and professional but some are not.
-There are some ways to determine whether a website is legitimate online or not.
+Some of them are honest and professional, but some are not.
+Luckily, there are several ways to determine whether or not a website is legitimate.
 For example, if the site is written with typos and bad grammar, you should be suspicious.
-It is best to use a reputable site that is well-known and has the letters https: before the URL because that means it is secured.
-BetterHelp.com has more than 2,000 licensed professionals that can help you at any time, day or night, 24 hours a day, seven days a week.
-You do not need to make an appointment.
-Just answer a few questions (you can remain anonymous) and talk to someone today.
-If you want to speak to someone in person, they may be able to help find a therapist near you that you can see.
+It is best to use a reputable site that is well-known and contains the letters https: before the URL because that means it is secured.

 What About Online Support Groups?

 If you have a concern about your mental health or have received a diagnosis of a mental disorder, chat groups may be available to address those issues and conditions.
-For some people, chatting with someone online who is struggling with the same conditions that they are can be comforting.
+For some people, chatting with someone online who is struggling with the same circumstances that they are can be comforting.
 The people in support groups often share tips on how to better manage their condition as well.
 The online group also gives you a chance to tell your own story and talk about your feelings.
-In these respects, online chat with strangers that share something in common can be extremely helpful.
+In these respects, chatting online with strangers that share something in common can be very beneficial.

-However, not all people in online support groups want to get better or learn to manage their disease.
-They may only be there to complain and get someone to listen to their excuses for not trying.
+However, not all people in online support groups want to get better or learn to manage their condition.
+They may only be there to complain and vent to someone about their excuses for not trying.
 They look at everything in the most negative light.
 These people can lead you to despair and depression if you pay too much attention to what they say.
-They may advise you to go off your meds or stop seeing your psychiatrist or therapist.
-This advice can cause you great harm.
-They threaten your mental health and may even put your physical wellbeing in jeopardy.
+They may advise you to stop taking your meds or to stop seeing your psychiatrist or therapist.
+This advice can cause you great harm because it can threaten your mental health and may even put your physical well-being in jeopardy.

 Chatting with a Counselor Is Different

 It's very unlikely that you will know the counselor on an online therapy platform before you begin counseling.
 Still, there are many differences.
-If you've chosen a reputable platform, you can be assured that the counselor is certified or licensed and whatever experience they list is real.
-You have the benefit of a secure site where you can say whatever you want and never worry that your words will come back to haunt you.
-Rather than chatting with someone who is struggling through a crisis, you get to chat with someone who is stable and well-acquainted with how to manage personal challenges concerning relationships, personal identity and self-esteem, and any other mental health issue you want to discuss.
+If you've chosen a reputable platform, you can be assured that the counselor is certified or licensed and that whatever experience they list is real.
+You have the benefit of a secure site where you can say whatever you want and never worry about your words coming back to haunt you.
+Rather than chatting with someone who is struggling through a crisis, you get to chat with someone who is stable and well-acquainted.
+Online counselors are equipped to teach you how to manage personal challenges concerning relationships, personal identity, self-esteem, and any other mental health issue you want to discuss.

 Advantages of Individual Therapy

 While chatting online with strangers can often be helpful, a better option for people who have serious questions or mental health issues is to speak to a trained professional counselor.
 Your counselor brings their education and experience to the table.
-Their focus is you and your mental health rather than what they can get out of the interaction.
-If you choose a therapist who specializes in your type of problems, they are well-versed in the types of therapy that work best in those situations.
+Their focus is on you and your mental health rather than what they can get out of the interaction.
+Therapists who specialize in your type of problems are well-versed in the types of therapy that work best in those situations.

 Chatting one-on-one with a reputable online counselor gives you the opportunity to explore your issues in a completely secure way.
-No one will lash out at you for what you say in therapy like they might in a typical online chat room.
-No one tries to break your anonymity or get information from to use against you.
+No one will lash out at you for what you say in therapy, like they might in a typical online chat room.
+No one tries to break your anonymity or obtain your personal information to use against you.
 The online world can be brutal at times.
-The last thing you need when you're facing problems is to open yourself to people who can't or don't react to you in positive ways.
-Online chat may be fine when you're feeling confident and secure, but at other times, the personal attention of a counselor is usually a better way to be heard and to learn helpful techniques for managing your crisis.
+The last thing you need when you're facing problems is to open yourself to people who can't or don't react to you in constructive ways.
+Chatting online may be fine when you're feeling confident and secure, but at other times, the personal attention of a counselor can be a better way to be heard and to learn helpful techniques for managing your crisis.